things to know before working on a cruise ship

 Awesome sunrises from Diamond Head in Hawaii are great… that is if you’re allowed off the ship.

 There are definitely those that are into the whole double life thing.
 I’m sure there is some percentage of the people that have the whole separate ship life thing that have an agreement with their spouses at home.
-I don’t know their situation and if they’ve got that kind of a relationship, well, more power to them I guess.
+I don’t know their situation and if they’ve got that kind of a relationship, well, more power to them.

 This isn’t to scare you off from dating onboard or looking for love.
 I met my husband onboard and 10/10 think you can find love at sea.
 There are a lot of great people that work on cruise ships.
-The good ones far outweigh the ones that are trying to have you as their side fling at sea.
+The good ones far outweigh the ones that are trying to have you as their side fling.

 But, just be careful, especially if you want something more than a ’til gangway do us part’.
 Ask around, maybe look them up on Facebook.
 It’s probably easier than having his kid and finding out he wasn’t leaving his wife – oh and she just had a kid, too.
 (And, that my friends is what they call a true story…yup.)